pernillasterner/pernillasterner/README.md

 #### My favorite and most recent projects
 -  Final Project at Technigo 2023 -> [TechCycle](https://technigo-project-techcycle-app.netlify.app/) developed in collaboration with [Seti108](https://github.com/Seti108)
--  One of my favorite project is -> [The Movie App](https://technigo-project-movie-site.netlify.app/) that was a solo project.
+-  One of my favorite solo projects -> [The Movie App](https://technigo-project-movie-site.netlify.app/)
 -  I'm proud of the UI on this project -> [News Site](https://technigo-project-news-site.netlify.app/)
 -  We had some fun mob-programming and dreaming about Semlas -> [Semla Chatbot](https://technigo-project-chatbot.netlify.app/) developed in collaboration with [Lovisaaberg](https://github.com/Lovisaaberg) & [idsab](https://github.com/idsab)